CNA-Tech/PKS-Ninja/LabGuides/NsxtPipelineInstall-IN7016/readme.md

 1.8 Verify that the pipeline is not in an *errored* state

 - You will see Maroon colored boxes if the pipline is errored out
-  - If it is in an errored state perform a `fly-d` and `fly-s` to destory and re-import the pipeline on the cli-vm.
+  - If it is in an errored state perform a `fly-d` and `fly-s` to destroy and re-import the pipeline on the cli-vm.

 <details><summary>Screenshot 1.8</summary>
 <img src="Images/pipeline-started.png">